bohlinger/wavy/README.md

 Patrik Bohlinger, Norwegian Meteorological Institute, patrikb@met.no

 ## Purpose
 Package to aid wave model validation using satellite altimetry and other sources.
-This README does not describe all functionalities but is tailored to the Vietnam workshop comprising:
+This README does not describe all functionalities but is tailored to the Vietnam workshop.
+There are still files remaining due to legacy which will not be discussed here.
+They are still included to make an upgrade to the next version easier for the user.

+This workshop comprises:
 1. Downloading satellite data
 2. Quicklook examples
 3. Usage examples on collocation and validation